Met Police apologise after officers strip-search Hackney schoolgirl

 - Published

-A schoolgirl was strip-searched by police after being wrongly suspected of carrying cannabis.
+A black schoolgirl was strip-searched by police after being wrongly suspected of carrying cannabis.

-The "traumatic" search by Metropolitan Police officers took place at the girl's school without another adult present.
+The "traumatic" search by Metropolitan Police officers took place without another adult present at the girl's secondary school in Hackney in 2020.

 A safeguarding report on the incident concluded it was unjustified and racism was "likely" to have been a factor.

-Scotland Yard has apologised and said the incident "should never have happened".
+Scotland Yard said the officers' actions were "regrettable" and it "should never have happened".

-According to the report, the impact on the secondary school pupil - referred to as Child Q - was "profound" and the repercussions "obvious and ongoing".
+According to the report, the impact on the pupil - referred to as Child Q - was "profound" and the repercussions "obvious and ongoing".

 Family members described her as changing from a "happy-go-lucky girl to a timid recluse that hardly speaks", who now self-harms and needs therapy.